apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 {% include important.html content="This page is currently being written and has not yet been reviewed" %}

 ## Preliminaries
-The PDF/A-3 file format offers a pathway to produce human-readable documents that are also containers for machine-readable documents.
-So, PDF/A-3 file formats can deliver readable metrological documents (i.e., PDF reader software can display the document) with digital files embedded.
-This format can be used by calibration laboratories to tailor their reporting to the needs of customers.
+The PDF/A-3 file format offers a way to produce human-readable documents which can also contain machine-readable documents.
+So, PDF/A formats can be used by calibration laboratories to tailor reports to the needs of customers.
+Using PDF/A-3 file formats can deliver readable metrological documents (i.e., PDF reader software can display the document) with digital files embedded.

-The suggestion to use PDF/A-3 formats for reporting metrological data was made by [METAS](https://doi.org/10.1016/j.measen.2021.100282).
-A proof-of-concept package has been published on [github](https://github.com/metas-ch/metas-ecertificate), which uses open-source tools to create PDF/A files---notably the LaTeX system for typesetting documents.
+The suggestion to use PDF/A-3 formats for reporting metrological data was first made by [METAS](https://doi.org/10.1016/j.measen.2021.100282).
+A proof-of-concept package is published on [github](https://github.com/metas-ch/metas-ecertificate), which uses open-source tools to create PDF/A files---notably the LaTeX system for typesetting documents.
+However, more recent developments have improved LaTeX system support for generating PDF files.

 Since 2020, LaTeX has embarked on a multi-year [development project](https://pdfa.org/presentation/tagged-and-accessible-pdf-with-latex/) to produce tagged and accessible PDF from existing LaTeX source files with no or only minimal configuration adjustments.
-This project has already simplified the generation of PDF/A-3 documents.
-In the longer term, PDF files produced using LaTeX could contain rich semantic machine-readable content.
-This is an exciting prospect for digital transformation in metrology.
+This project has simplified the generation of PDF/A-3 documents.
+In the longer term, PDF files produced using LaTeX will contain rich semantic machine-readable content, which is an exciting long-term prospect for digital transformation in metrology.

-In these pages the DXFG is making information and examples available that will help to develop PDF/A capability tailored to the specific needs of different members.
-A [github repository](https://github.com/apmp-dxfg/pdfa3-documents) is also available.
+In these pages, the DXFG is making information and examples available to help members develop PDF/A capabilities tailored to the needs of their customers.
+A [github repository](https://github.com/apmp-dxfg/pdfa3-documents) of associated files is also provided.

 ## Resources